How long does it take to trim a pound of weed? It depends on what kind of tools you’re using.

 Don’t Let Your Trim Go to Waste—Use the Whole Cannabis Plant

 Once the trimming process is complete, the real work begins.
-Marijuana buds are great, but there are still some valuable cannabinoids in those fan leaves, sugar leaves, stalks, and other bits of biomass.
+Marijuana buds are great, but there are still valuable cannabinoids in fan leaves, sugar leaves, stalks, and other bits of biomass trim that you can store for later use in products like cannabutter.
 Your trim can be used to make pre-rolls, edibles, and even certain extracts like dry sift and bubble hash (another area where the Resinator excels).